h15200/notes/looker.md

 allows the dev team to shape the data with LookML and non-technical team members to shape the table based on the available data

+## Views

+- View = table
+- can join like tables

+`dimensions` are fields within a view and are automatically created for all fields in a table

+## dimension vs measure

+- dimension is a data element (database column equivalent)
+- measure is an aggregate (count)

 ## date

 if bigQuery data is providing epoch time INTS, use `dimension_group` like this

+dimension_groups are used to slice TIME

 ```
   dimension_group: ending {